versionpress/versionpress/docs/Plugin-Support.md

 All files are optional so for example, if a plugin doesn't define any new shortcodes it can omit the `shortcodes.yml` file.
 Simple plugins like _Hello Dolly_ might even omit everything; they just need to have the `.versionpress` folder so that VersionPress knows the plugin is supported.

 By the way, WordPress itself is described to VersionPress as a set of these files (it's the ultimate test of the format because WordPress sometimes does crazy things!).
-You can take a look at the source files (TODO add link) to draw inspiration from there.
+You can take a look at [the source files](../plugins/versionpress/.versionpress) to draw inspiration from there.

 ## Actions